Skip to content

 Ages 1-4 (Toddler/Preschool)

 Developmental stage: Learning through play, short attention, absorbing family culture.
 What they need: SIMPLE, active, joyful worship experiences.
-How to teach: (1) Sing worship songs DAILY: In car, at bedtime, while playing—'Jesus Loves Me,' 'God Is So Good,' 'This Little Light of Mine,' (2) Worship MOVEMENTS: Clap hands, jump, spin, raise hands—physical expression of joy, (3) Nature worship: 'Look at that sunset!
+How to teach: (1) Sing worship songs DAILY: In car, at bedtime, while playing, songs like 'Jesus Loves Me,' 'God Is So Good,' 'This Little Light of Mine,' (2) Worship MOVEMENTS: Clap hands, jump, spin, raise hands, physical expression of joy, (3) Nature worship: 'Look at that sunset!
 God made it!
 Let's praise Him!,' (4) Thank-You prayers: 'Thank You God for...,' (5) Dance parties: Put on worship music, dance together celebrating God.
 They're learning: Worship = JOY, celebration of God.

 2